MasterIV/children-of-orion/data/combat/attack.md

 To attack the actor makes a combat check for the weapon he uses.
 The ticks spend on the action depend on the speed of the weapon used.
 The base difficulty of an attack is 15.
-Bonus and penalties might aplly depending on the circumstances of the attach.
+Bonus and penalties might apply depending on the circumstances of the attach.
 These could be for example:

-**Visibiliry**
+**Visibility**
 * Twilight: -2
 * Darkness: -4
 * Absolute darkness: -8